-I have been teaching continuously at the University of Edinburgh since 2016.
 I am a Fellow of the Higher Education Academy (FHEA) and have completed the two-year Postgraduate Certificate in Academic Practice (Higher Education) at the Moray House School of Education and the Institute for Academic Development, both at the University of Edinburgh.

 PLIT08011: Political Thinkers (2017, 2018, 2019, 2020, 2021) Political Thinkers introduces students to the main arguments and claims made by the most influential thinkers on politics, whose work continues to inform current thought and practice.
 Through studying the writings of these important thinkers, students will consider the fundamental questions of politics, broadly conceived: how should we conceive of the proper scope of politics itself; which political institutions are justified and why; is there a duty to obey a government and its laws?
 Students will study the primary works of the selected thinkers, and engage with a range of debates and controversies about their arguments in the secondary literature.
 The course aims to provide a balance between canonical thinkers in the Western tradition and those who provide an alternative global or critical perspective on political thought.